ipfs/specs/src/architecture/unixfs.md

 #### `File` type

 A :dfn[File] is a container over an arbitrary sized amount of bytes.
-Files can be said to be either single block or multi block.
-When multi block, a File is then a concatenation of multiple children files
+Files are either single block or multi-block.
+A multi-block file is a concatenation of multiple child files.

 ##### The _sister-lists_ `PBNode.Links` and `decode(PBNode.Data).blocksizes`